-We collect personal data about you when you visit our website, sign up for our newsletter, when you contact- or request information from us, when you apply for a job, or when you participate in our focus groups or clinical trials.
+We collect personal data about you when you visit our website, sign up for our newsletter, when you contact – or request information from us, when you apply for a job, or when you participate in our focus groups.

 Our purpose for collecting your personal data is to verify your identity, deliver our newsletter, or other services you may have requested, as well as to improve, test and develop our website and our devices.
 We also collect your personal data during recruiting processes and where it is required or permitted by law for us to do so.

-When you visit our website, we may collect personal data such as information about your behaviour on our site and other relevant contact information for us to respond to any request that you may make through the use of our website.
+When you visit our website, we may collect personal data such as information about your behavior on our site and other relevant contact information for us to respond to any request that you may make through our website.

 Through the collection of such information, we can detect how visitors use our website, which allows us to ensure that we provide the best service possible through the website.

 If you apply for a job at our company, we will typically collect the following personal data from you:

 - Name and, if relevant, current job title,